-The Participation Fee includes access to all the program features for which a school has a trained teacher, including, but not limited to, access to the myPLTW Learning Management System (LMS) and professional learning communities; assessments; unlimited required software licenses; required online, on-demand readiness and ongoing teacher professional development; student opportunities; reporting tools; and the PLTW Solution Center.
+The Participation Fee includes access to all the program features for which a school has a trained teacher, including, but not limited to, access to curriculum through Courses - the Project Lead The Way curriculum delivery tool; Community – a tool that allows teachers to connect with one another, share ideas, and learn from their peers; assessments; unlimited required software licenses; teacher resources and learning opportunities; student recognition opportunities; reporting tools; and the PLTW Solution Center.

-The Participation Fee is assessed annually: $3,000 for PLTW Engineering, $2,000 for PLTW Biomedical Science and PLTW Computer Science, and $750 for PLTW Gateway and PLTW Launch.
-High schools can offer all three high school programs for a total Participation Fee of $5,000.
+The Participation Fee is assessed annually: $3,200 for PLTW Engineering, $2,200 for PLTW Biomedical Science and PLTW Computer Science, and $950 for PLTW Gateway and PLTW Launch.
+High schools can offer all three high school programs for a total Participation Fee of $5,400.
 Nonprofit post-secondary institutions offering PLTW to either secondary or post-secondary students will pay the same Participation Fee as secondary schools.

 Schools will receive access to required software for courses they are offering and for which they have a trained teacher.